wilsonzlin/wilsonl.in-docs/src/nanoscript/1/0/Values/String value.md

 String literals start and end with a backtick.

 They may contain any characters, including line terminators.
-All characters, including any line terminators, are part of the string's data.
+All characters, including any line terminators, are part of the string.

-To include a backtick as part of the data and not have it become a delimiter, insert a backslash before it.
+To include a backtick as part of the string and not have it become a delimiter, insert a backslash before it.
 This is known as escaping.
 To use a backslash before a backtick literally (i.e. not to escape the backtick), escape it by adding a backslash before it.

 Some characters are hard to type or represent literally.
 To help, a character can also be represented using its Unicode code point.
 To do this, instead of inserting a character, insert `\x{XXXXXX}`, where `XXXXXX` is the hexadecimal code point of the character (which is 2 to 6 digits long).
-When parsed, it will be replaced with the actual character data.
+When parsed, it will be replaced with the actual character.

 # Operations